dennisreimann/uiengine/docs/ui.md

 The first theme is selected by default.
 The iframe is loaded with the theme id being the hash part of the url (i.e. `#funky`).

+### locales

+You can override the whole locale or specific keys.
+The keys you provide get merged deeply with the existing locales.